ipfs/specs/UNIXFS.md

 2. A `Data` containing an encoded `Metadata` message.
 3. A single `Link` (in the outer dag-pb node) pointing to the actual file/directory.

-However, this is inefficient as it requires an extra node and poorly supported.
-Files that contain metadata should be wrapped in directories.
+This solution has been _deprecated_ because it requires an additional intermediate node just for the metadata.
+It is also poorly supported.

 ### Default metadata